Key buildings retaken from ISIS in Mosul

 In February, the International Rescue Committee warned this part of the operation to retake Mosul could be the "most dangerous phase" for civilians as Iraqi troops seek to secure densely populated areas amid ISIS resistance.

-The number of civilians fleeing western Mosul in recent weeks has topped 57,000, an Iraqi official said Sunday.
+The number of civilians fleeing western Mosul in recent weeks has topped 62,000, an Iraqi official from the Ministry of Migration and Displaced told CNN Tuesday.

+UNHCR, the UN refugee agency, has opened a new camp at Chamakor, around 20km east of Mosul, which received 347 arrivals from western Mosul on Monday evening.

+In a statement, the agency said camps to the east of Mosul are filling up while those to the south of the city are full.
+Over 195,000 displaced people are being sheltered in 21 camps around Mosul.

 Iraqi Prime Minister Haider al-Abadi and Iraq's Commander in Chief of the Armed Forces arrived in Mosul Tuesday to inspect the ground forces that won back the government area on Monday, according to a statement from the Iraqi Prime Minister's office.

+Speaking to reporters during the visit, the Prime Minister said: "We tell ISIS either to surrender yourselves and be given a fair trial, or you will be killed."

-Lt.
+Meanwhile Lt.
 Gen. Abdul Amir Rasheed Yarallah, the commander of Iraqi forces in Nineveh, told CNN that the advancement in western Mosul continued Tuesday.